dougblack/dougblack.io/markdown/metaclasses.md

 ## What Is A Class?

-Before we delve into the magic of metaclasses, we should revist classes.
+Before we delve into the magic of metaclasses, we should revisit classes.
 What's a class?
 A class is used to construct an object.
 Sounds simple enough.
 In compiled languages like Java, we know that we can define a class, that class gets compiled, and then we can create objects using